 Tips for a Weekend Getaway

 - Leave early in the day to avoid traffic.
-What would be an hour and a half trip to San Francisco can quickly become 3+ hours stuck in traffic.
+What would be an hour and a half trip to San Francisco can quickly become over three hours stuck in traffic.

 8. Tree Lined Streets are Common